IsoldaJS/isolda-browser-models/README.md

-This is a stand-alone Model and Collection implementation based on Backbone. `~ 30Kb` minified and gzipped.
+This is a stand-alone Model and Collection implementation originally extracted from Backbone.

+`~ 30Kb` minified and gzipped.

 It has the full Backbone's test suite ported as well.

+## A not on server- and client-side usage

+The majority of `Model` and `Collection` functionality is generic which means the library can be used in an isomorphic way.
+Differences start when it comes to data synchronization.

+Internally operations like `Model#save` or `Collection#fetch` run a function called `sync`.
+Each `Model` and `Collection` can override this function, but when they don't a global one is used.

+For the client-side code you usually want to do an AJAX request to the RESTful API, while for the server-side you normally talk to the DB.

+The library comes with the default `sync` implementation that does AJAX in the browser (if the `XMLHttpRequest` is available) and no-op in other environments.
+See the corresponding section in the end of this document for the detailed explanation and overriding instructions.
+When talking about synchronization the following docs reference the default behavior, but remember that you can customize it.

 ## Model

 Models contain the interactive data as well as a large part of the logic surrounding it: conversions, validations, computed properties, and access control.
-You extend **Model** with your domain-specific methods, and **Model** provides a basic set of functionality for managing changes.
+You extend `Model` with your domain-specific methods, and `Model` provides a basic set of functionality for managing changes.

 The following is a contrived example, but it demonstrates defining a model with a custom method, setting an attribute, and firing an event keyed to changes in that specific attribute.
 After running this code once, `sidebar` will be available in your browser's console, so you can play around with it.